geckobjj/jiu-jitsu/Jiu-Jitsu.md

     Lasso (Late): Stand and pull leg across with V-Grip .
 Leg pummel ouside leg in .
 Switch V-Grip to Cup grip on knee .
 Bring inside hand and right knee to floor .
 Head moves to block far shoulder

     Opp.
 Underhooks: Post hands on floor and raise hips .
 Backstep using instep method -> Cross Ashi

+    Underhooks : Post hands on floor and raise hips .
+Shin into far hip and rotate them into smash/marcelo/throne position

 ### RDLR